-Lex participates in the firm’s pro bono program and received a 2012 Outstanding Achievement Award from the Washington Lawyers' Committee for Civil Rights and Urban Affairs for his work in the field of DC Prisoners' Rights.
+Lex participates in the firm’s pro bono program and received an Outstanding Achievement Award from the Washington Lawyers' Committee for Civil Rights and Urban Affairs for his work in the field of DC Prisoners' Rights.
 Lex also helped draft a successful amicus curiae brief to the Supreme Court of the United States in Yates v.
 United States (construing Sarbanes-Oxley’s criminal provision for document destruction, 18 U.S.C. § 1519).